michu2k/Accordion/README.md

 # Accordion
-Light and accessible accordion module.
-With the module you can create accordion on your website, useful for creating FAQ lists.
+Lightweight and accessible accordion module with an extensible API.
+With the module you can create accordion on your website, useful especially for creating FAQ lists.
-<br> Browsers support: All modern browsers, Internet Explorer 10+

 ## Version
 3.0.0